nanosapp/fullstack-dev-assessment/README.md

 - Python(Jango or Flask).
 - Go

-We highly apprecaite candidates who deliver their projects on a containerized environment using Docker (Docker-compose Kubernates are also welcome).
+We highly appreciate candidates who deliver their projects on a containerized environment using Docker (Docker-compose Kubernates are also welcome).

 ### We Will be evaluating you on the following: